Separation Anxiety + Baby Sleep

 When it’s time to leave the bedroom, don’t sneak out!!
 This can often increase their anxiety.

-QUICK TIPS FOR GENERAL SEPARATION ANXIETY
+ADVICE FOR GENERAL SEPARATION ANXIETY

 For older babies and toddlers, verbally let them know that you always come back!
 Repeat the phrase “mama/daddy always come back!”
 The word “back” is something that can easily stick in their mind and start to understand from a young age (younger than you might think).
 Start this as young at 9 months and keep repeating throughout toddlerhood.
 Your young baby/toddler can understand a lot more than you might think.

-Most importantly with this tip: you must follow through!
-Always come back, and when you return, explain to them that you are back!
-Say phrases such as “mama/daddy is back from work!”
+Say phrases such as “Mama/daddy is back from work!”
 The more you do this, the more they will understand.
 Repeating that you always come back, and following through with that promise teaches them not to panic when you leave temporarily.
 We want them to feel safe and secure with us of course, but also develop a healthy understanding that we can have appropriate and natural times of temporary separation, and that it’s ok!

 Play peekaboo!
 This simple little game is a great way to help them learn that you can go away and come back again!
 Plus, it’s cute and so fun for them.